Inherited Craziness

 GLADSTONE BUILDINGS, WILLOW STREET.—"In these model dwellings there are 168 suites of apartments, each suite having a separate water supply, and closet accommodation, situate in the scullery.
 None of the closets were properly supplied with water, so as to flush the pans effectually.
 The cisterns in which drinking water was stored were all uncovered, placed over the closets close to the ceilings, and immediately under the closet of the apartments above.
 Several of the tenants complained that their drinking water was polluted with foul liquids dripping from the ceilings, by reason of defective closet arrangements, and many of the ceilings bore evidence as to the fact."

-This Charabanc excursion must presumably date to 1924 or 1925.
+This Charabanc excursion must presumably date to 1925.

 Joe and Bet, with baby Ivy on her lap, are in the rear seats of the vehicle.